snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/migration-guides/unified/index.md

 ### Upgrading to 0.2.0

-Two of the derived tables need to be altered for existing Snowflake, Databricks or Redshift users as the data type of `engaged_time_in_s`, `absolute_time_in_s` have changed.
+The views table needs to be altered for existing Snowflake, Databricks or Redshift users as the data type of `engaged_time_in_s`, `absolute_time_in_s` have changed.
 Please modify the below script to fit your schemas and apply them before running the upgraded package.

 The other option is to do a [complete refresh](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/full-or-partial-refreshes/index.md#complete-refresh-of-snowplow-package) of the package.

-#### 1. Updates to the views table
+#### Updates to the views table

 * Changed type: `engaged_time_in_s`, `absolute_time_in_s`